Jackohass/CPP-Labs/06/inquiry.md

 # Inquiry
 ## Answers
 #### What did you learn in this assignement?
-In this assignement I learnt about abou lambda functions, memory handling, weak_ptr & unqiue_ptr.
+In this assignment I learnt about about lambda functions, memory handling, weak_ptr & unqiue_ptr.
 I also learnt about concurrency in C++ and with it mutex, conditional variables and threads.

 #### What is a capture list in a lambda expression?